CQCL/rust-mbedtls/README.md

                      result in faster code than letting the compiler apply mitigations on assembly code.
 * **padlock** Enable support for VIA padlock.
-* *pkcs11* Enable PKCS#11 support.
-This requires pkcs11-helper to be installed.
 * **std** If this feature is not enabled, this crate is a no_std crate.
 In a no_std configuration without libc, you need to provide your own versions of the following standard C functions: `calloc()`/`free()`,